MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 - D+ - This is a USB Data pin
 - 9 - This is connected to the boot switch pin which is pulled low by the boot button

-I dont really thing these have any useful purpsoe to the end user and are designed to make factory flashing easier
+I don't really think these have any useful purpose to the end user and are designed to make factory flashing easier

-There is still the issue that when using the keyhole connectors to mount that the screws may short pins on the rear of the board.
+There is still the issue that when using the keyhole connectors to mount the device the screws may short pins on the rear of the board.
 This is not an easy problem to solve and is probably more my paranoia than a real problem but I opted to put a couple of pieces of electrical tape in place to be sure

 ![image](https://github.com/user-attachments/assets/9b4ab4fc-3dea-4f4b-9a3c-c8c147a18a69)

-There is probably some other changes however there was nothing that I really noted.
+There are probably some other changes however there was nothing that I really noted.

 ## actually building the unit up

-I felt that snapping the front panel into place was a bit more difficult than I remember it being with a REV 1 but as this is not a side by side comparason its hard to tell.
+I felt that snapping the front panel into place was a bit more difficult than I remember it being with a REV 1 but as this is not a side by side comparison so its hard to tell.

 I did notice at this stage that one of the clips appeared to be broken off the frontplate.

 ![image](https://github.com/user-attachments/assets/3ec9ecd3-ad0a-4a3a-9bb8-2995e52042f4)

-I am not sure if it came this waay or it was my handling of it whilst trying to snap it in place then lost the piece on my desk somewhere.
-I am happy to give benefit of the doubt on this one that it was my fault... however the fact that I could have accidently without noticing may be its own problem.
+I am not sure if it came this way or it was my handling of it whilst trying to snap it in place then lost the piece on my desk somewhere.
+I am happy to give the benefit of the doubt on this one that it was my fault... however the fact that I could have accidentally without noticing may be its own problem.

-it does not really cause any issues as the other hold it in place fine and it doesnt overally bother me by itself.
+it does not really cause any issues as the others hold it in place fine and it doesn't overly bother me by itself.

-the frontplate however does seem to have some other inperfections possibly from the manufacturing process. whilst the camera flash here does make it look worse than it is in normal light there are some noticable issues.
+the frontplate however does seem to have some other imperfections possibly from the manufacturing process. whilst the camera flash here does make it look worse than it is in normal light there are some noticeable issues.

 ![image](https://github.com/user-attachments/assets/c1ac8721-0b44-4014-b72b-5edc47f99074)
 ![image](https://github.com/user-attachments/assets/95428a1f-089f-40cc-9c33-214cb54d7379)
 ![image](https://github.com/user-attachments/assets/017ea5b1-a034-4c56-b379-3eafaff65e7a)

-although i dont plan to use them i did try the included brackets to see how they fit and noted that the larger of the brcket ends is too wide to hook into the casing (maybe i am doing something wrong?)
+Although I don't plan to use them I did try the included brackets to see how they fit and noted that the larger of the bracket ends is too wide to hook into the casing (maybe i am doing something wrong?)

 smaller